arjunyg/Freeze/README.md

 A simple Bukkit plugin to perform mass operations on the whitelist.

 Currently the plugin is designed to compile and run with bukkit-1.2.5-R4.0.
-Using a different version could may it to malfunction.
+Using a different version may cause it to malfunction.

 Building
 --------